GHPC Releases Three-Year Sickle Cell Disease Research Plan

 Priorities were selected for being feasible, high-leverage uses of the data, and actionable based on needed changes identified by the patient and provider communities.

-Please join SCDC Georgia lead researchers Angie Snyder and Jane Branscomb for a webinar sponsored by the California Rare Disease Surveillance Program on August 30 at 10am PT.
-They will speak about how Georgia plans to use its surveillance data, including parallel efforts underway to reduce transfusion complications for patients with hemoglobin disorders like SCD and thalassemia.
+SCDC Georgia lead researchers Angie Snyder and Jane Branscomb conducted a webinar, sponsored by the California Rare Disease Surveillance Program, on August 30.
+They spoke about how Georgia plans to use its surveillance data, including parallel efforts underway to reduce transfusion complications for patients with hemoglobin disorders like SCD and thalassemia.